 Use a wire cutter to trim off the excess bare wire that extends past the plastic insulation.
 Do this on every wire unless this shortens the wires too much (you’ll only have a few inches of wire to work with).
 Then use a wire stripper to strip off 3/8" of insulation from every wire.
 This will give you a clean wire end for the connection to the new switch.

-Step 3: Connect New Light Switch or Outlet
+Step 3: Connect New Light Switch or Electrical Outlet

 Connect Wall Wires to New Switch or Outlet